-In October 2016 the Conservative Government announced that it would support a planning application by Heathrow for a third runway and a sixth terminal, to the north west of the existing site.
-This is in line with the recommendation of the Airports Commission, which reported in July 2015.
-Consequently, the Government published for consultation in February 2017 a draft National Policy Statement (NPS) for airports; a new draft NPS was published in October 2017 following the intervening June election.
-The draft NPS is subject to parliamentary scrutiny and will require approval by both Houses of Parliament.
-Once the NPS is approved Heathrow may proceed with a planning application, in the form of a Development Consent Order (DCO).
+In October 2016 the Conservative Government announced that it would support a planning application by Heathrow for a third runway to the north west of the existing site.
+This was in line with the recommendation of the Airports Commission, which reported in July 2015.
+Consequently, the Government published for consultation in February 2017 a draft National Policy Statement (NPS); a new draft NPS was published in October 2017 following the intervening June election.
+The NPS provides the framework and criteria against which a development consent application will be judged.